 Birth and Death Certificates are an essential part of the Health Department.
 This is where all birth and death records are processed for those births and deaths occurring in Anson County.
 North Carolina General Statutes 130A Article 4 requires that the Health Department administer the Vital Records Program under the direction of the Health Director.
 The Health Director appoints Deputy Registrars to process vital records.

-In accordance with NC General Statutes, all birth and death records should be filed with the Deputy Registrar within five days of occurrence.
+In accordance with North Carolina General Statutes, all birth and death records should be filed with the Deputy Registrar within five days of occurrence.
 The Registrar’s office receives and processes certificates, making necessary corrections with proper documentation.

-After being processed, copies of these certificates are filed with the Anson County Register of Deeds and the original documents are submitted to NC State Vital Records Office where they are maintained.
-Certified copies of birth and death certificates can be obtained (for a fee) through the Anson County Register of Deeds, which is located in the Anson County Government Center 101 South Greene Street Wadesboro, NC 28170.
+After being processed, copies of these certificates are filed with the Anson County Register of Deeds and the original documents are submitted to North Carolina State Vital Records Office where they are maintained.
+Certified copies of birth and death certificates can be obtained (for a fee) through the Anson County Register of Deeds located at:

 Births that occur at area hospitals are registered through that medical facility.
 Births that occur in the presence of a certified nurse midwife are processed and submitted to the Deputy Registrar by the certified midwife on the mother's behalf.
 For births occurring at home where no certified midwife is present, the mother is responsible for registering the birth with the Deputy Registrar.
 The following information is required for this process: